Entertainment

 Here, we will feature our entertainment for the on-field events such as the Concert Under the Stars, Saturday Afternoon Ceilidh Tent, Saturday Night Ceilidh Tent and Sunday Closing Ceilidh Tent!

-Stay tuned as we announced the performers who will grace the stage at the Antigonish Highland Games!
+Stay tuned as we continue to announce the performers who will grace the stage at the 161st Antigonish Highland Games!

 Heather MacIsaac